11 Mar What is hemp? The difference between hemp, marijuana, and CBD

 Hemp provides incredibly strong and durable fibre, which can be made into cloth, clothing, rope, and paper.
 It’s also a source of hemp seeds, which are high in protein and essential nutrients and can be used to make protein powder, milk, and oil.

-The term hemp oil may refer to CBD oil or hemp seed oil.
+The term hemp oil can mistakenly by used to refer to CBD oil or hemp seed oil.
 Although the hemp plant is the source of both these oils, hemp seed oil contains no cannabinoids and comes from cold-pressed seeds.

 Contrastingly, CBD oil is harvested from other parts of the hemp plant and is a rich source of cannabinoids, which may contribute to overall health and well-being.